Agentic Verification of Software Systems: Background

-These existing works have made significant advances in automated proof generation.
-However, most approaches rely on models that are trained or fine-tuned on large corpora of existing proofs to guide tactic generation.
-A widely-used large-scale training dataset is \coqgym~\cite{yang2019coqgym}, which contains 71K human-written proofs that cover mathematics, computer hardware, and programming language.
-Models trained or fine-tuned on this dataset are effective in automatically generating proof scripts for mathematical theorems and libraries.
-Unfortunately, their effectiveness is reduced when applied to proofs about computer programs, which are typically more complex in both structure and semantics.
-Moreover, existing works adopt deterministic mechanisms to patch proof errors, retrieve relevant contexts, and generate subsequent tactics, preventing them from making adaptive, demand-driven decisions.
-For example, context retrieval is usually based solely on similarity functions, which may not provide sufficient information for generating the next tactic.
-Such a {\it non-agentic} context search strategy further limits the ability of these approaches.
+These works have significantly advanced automated proof generation.
+However, most rely on models trained or fine-tuned on large proof corpora to guide tactic generation.
+A widely used dataset is \coqgym~\cite{yang2019coqgym}, which contains 71K human-written proofs spanning domains such as mathematics, hardware, and programming languages.
+While models trained on this dataset are effective for mathematical theorems and libraries, they are less effective for proofs about computer programs, which are often more complex in both structure and semantics (see Section \ref{sec:background:complexity}).